 It is a daring new entrant in the river cruise market and they are here to provide a product that adds value to the river cruise industry.
 What caught my eye right away was the fact that this new company adds value.
-The concept of more value for less money in the luxury market has been a central theme throughout my travel career and is now the cornerstone of this travel blog, I call it value luxury.
-Things like excursions, tips, wifi, bottled water, and food are included, as well as return flights with British Airways from London Heathrow!
+The concept of more value for less money in the luxury market has been a central theme throughout my travel career and is now the cornerstone of this travel blog.
+I call it smart luxury.
+Things like excursions, tips, wifi, bottled water, and food are included.

 One of the cruises that interested me the most was their Danube Delights river cruise for 8 days.
 It cruises the Danube River from Germany to Hungary.

 Starting in Nuremberg, it then goes on to Regensburg, one of the best-preserved medieval cities in Germany where you can visit the Regensburg Cathedral and then on to Bavaria to visit the Weltenburg Abbey, the oldest monastery in Bavaria.
 Once in Passau, they give you a choice as to where you want to go, as it can either be spent in Germany, Austria, or the Czech Republic.
 And then finally to Austria’s wine-growing region in Melk, where you would explore the Melk Abbey and then a visit to Dürnstein, where King Richard the Lionheart was held captive!

 Next up is my favorite city in the world, Vienna, a city full of castles, palaces and the famous Stats Opera where I once received an amazing diamond bracelet on my anniversary!
 Here is a picture of me on that day, so many years ago!
 Can’t you see how happy I am?